CluckeyMcCormick/fictional-guacamole/scripts/GraphViz/README.md

 The *Hierarchy* script creates a graph showing the arrangement of states in the *KDM* scene.
 That's not too radical but it's key to understanding the next graph.

 That would be the graph created by the *Flow* script.
 This depicts how the states relate to each other and the conditions that cause movements between the states.
 This is something that otherwise can only be discerned via code inspection.

+## XSM Tutorial
+The Extended State Machine (*XSM*) concept can get pretty complicated pretty quickly, so I thought it would be prudent to generate some documentation for how they work.
+Of course, that required diagrams.
+A LOT of diagrams.
+Those are stored here.